-In the review by Pendlebury and Rothwell (2009), multivariate analyses were identified in 19 studies.
-From these 19 studies, the most commonly reported independent predictors of post-stroke dementia were older age, lower education level, previous stroke, diabetes, atrial fibrillation, pre-existing cognitive impairment and stroke severity.
-In summary, Pendlebury and Rothwell (2009) suggest that approximately 10% of patients have existing dementia at the time of stroke.
+In a systematic review including 73 studies, Pendlebury and Rothwell (2009) reported that the prevalence of dementia was at least doubled following recurrent stroke compared with first-ever stroke and was higher in hospital-based vs. community-based studies.
+At three to six months, post-stroke incidence of dementia was approximately 20%, which increased linearly at a rate of 3.0% in hospital-based studies of either first or recurrent stroke.
+The most commonly reported predictors of post-stroke dementia were older age, lower education level, previous stroke, diabetes, atrial fibrillation, pre-existing cognitive impairment and stroke severity.
+The authors suggested that approximately 10% of patients have existing dementia at the time of stroke.
 An additional 10% develop new dementia shortly after a first-ever stroke while more than one-third of patients may experience dementia following a recurrent stroke.
 Recurrent stroke was identified as an important, and commonly cited, predictor of dementia.
-Gorelick (1997, 2004) reported on the risk factors for vascular dementia in 4 categories: demographic (older age, male sex, lower level of education), atherosclerotic (hypertension, smoking, myocardial infarction, diabetes, hyperlipidemia), genetic (cerebral autosomal dominant arteriopathy with subcortical infarct, leukoencephalopathy, apolipoprotein) and stroke-related (volume of cerebral tissue loss, evidence of bilateral cerebral infarction, strategic infarction, white matter disease).